-You may have heard that we've added some exciting new Feel At Home destinations for your enjoyment: Brazil, Singapore and the French West Indies.
-Which means, you can use your phone abroad as if you were at home in 50 destinations around the globe (with 10 more coming in June).
+You may have heard that we've added some exciting new Go Roam destinations for your enjoyment: Brazil, Singapore and the French West Indies.
+Which means, you can use your phone abroad as if you were at home in over 70 destinations around the globe.
 Now, if only you could say 'Thank you' in Portuguese.
 Don't worry - we've got that covered, too.
 Just check out these awesome language apps to get you going.

 When it comes to visiting Brazil, there are two things everyone needs to know.